-This Tribu lives in little settlements called “Rancherias,” which consist of 5 - 6 houses made with wood structured and watercress towns.
-Within these settlements, you can observe a way of life that has been preserved by its tows through generations and appears to remain on time in a way that it is almost inherent to the modern culture that you can find anywhere else in Colombia.
+Each Wayuu family lives in small settlements called “Rancherias,” which normally consist of 5 to 6 houses.
+Within these settlements, you can observe a way of life that has been preserved through the generations and appears to remain in a time that has long since passed.
+It is completely different than the modern culture that you find elsewhere in Colombia.

-The Wayuu is organized on matrilineal clans, the Wayuu kids wear their mother’s surname, making that the Wayuu women are not only the center of the family but also the cultural leader of their ethnic.
-One of the most critical aspects of this culture is the practice of the Wayuu women in the art of knitting bags.
-Each mother teaches her daughter how to knit, maintaining alive and vibrant their culture.
+The Wayuu is organized by matrilineal clans, the Wayuu children take their mother’s surname, making the Wayuu women the center of the family and the cultural leaders.
+One of the most important aspects of this culture is the practice of knitting bags.
+Each mother teaches her daughter how to knit, passing down their vibrant culture from generation to generation.

-For the women, to knit is a sign of wisdom, intelligence, and creativity.
-When a Wayuu woman has a significant age, she starts to practice the lessons of her mother and to create bags with her designs, which are based on essential symbols of their culture, or directly in their imagination influenced by the incredible landscape that the Guajira desert offers.
+For the women, knitting is an expression of wisdom, intelligence, and creativity.
+When a Wayuu woman comes of age, she puts into practice the lessons of her mother and creates bags with her designs.
+The designs are based on symbols of their culture and their imagination which is influenced by the incredible landscape of the Guajira desert.

 "Using a Wayuu bag means to become a cultural messenger."